-If you have suffered from bed bug bites as a guest in a hotel or another facility, you may be eligible to receive compensation by making a claim, as a result of the facility’s failure in its “duty of care” to prevent infestations and subsequent injuries.
+If you have suffered from bed bug bites as a guest in a hotel or another facility, you may be eligible to receive bed bug compensation by making a claim as a result of the facility’s failure in its “duty of care” to prevent infestations and subsequent injuries caused by dangerous conditions.

 You may be able to receive compensation for a number of things, including:

 - Property damage such as damaged clothing and luggage

 - Recovery for lost time at work and loss of any future income because of disability

 How to Start a Bed Bug Lawsuit

 Hotels, vacation rentals, and many other locations may be liable for injuries resulting from negligence.
 If the property management knew about existence of an infestation or should have known had they exercised the proper level of care, and failed to take the necessary measures to prevent or eliminate it, this could make them liable and force them to have to compensate you for damages.

 Bed bug bite effects can reach far beyond mere bite marks on the body.
 Many victims will experience itching, pain, or anxiety for months following the initial bites, along with other forms of mental anguish or financial repercussions.
 Defendants in these cases have included hotel owners, management, staff, and possibly even their insurance providers.